edmundsj/hardsync/README.md

 This library is based on simple request/response-based communication.
 The *client* - this can be the device OR your computer, sends a *request* to the *server* (which can be either your PC or your device), and the server returns a *response*.
 This request-response communication is referred to as an *exchange*, and it is the *exchanges* that are the most important element of your contract.

 ## Feature Request
 This library is under active development.
-If you have a feature request (or want to change the priority of the features below), submit an issue on this repository.
+If you have a feature request, or want to change the priority of planned features (see below), submit an issue on this repository.

-## Remaining (for MVP)
-- Add "ping"-based auto-discovery of serial devices (require runtime pass-in)
-- [DONE] Support for user-defined type mappings, clean syntax for this
-	- [DONE] Add function to get all the types used and verify they are all defined
-	- [DONE] Add tests to verify this functionality
-- [DONE] Add tests for zero-length requests and responses, ensure void declarations are generated
-- [DONE] Fix bugs in generated device arduino code
-- [DONE] Move exchange to top-level of contract
-- [DONE] Fix code generation so that it generates in the current directory, not the module directory.
-- [DONE] Publish package to PyPi
-- [DONE] Add generated client-side code
-- [DONE] Add "ping" default request/response to firmware + client code
-- [DONE] Add Getting started flow for how to actually use it
-- [DONE] Add "Channel" class to allow users to override baud rate, serial number

-## Future (in order of priority)
+## Planned features (in order of priority)
 - Heavy post-decorating contract validation to ensure that it meets all downstream requirements
     - Tests with good and bad contracts, verifying that everything meets specifications
 - Support for device-initiate request/response pairs